 What is Heat Transfer?

 Thermal Radiation is the transfer of heat by the means of the electromagnetic radiation generated by the thermal motion of particles in matter.
 For most bodies on Earth, this electromagnetic radiation lies in the invisible region of the spectrum known as the Infrared region.
 Everybody with a temperature above absolute zero emits thermal radiation.
 Thermal radiation is caused by the motion of the particles inside the body, at absolute zero this motion is completely suspended which is why a body at absolute zero emits no radiation and everything above absolute zero does.
 The particles moving through the body collide with other particles causing the kinetic energy of these particles to change.
 The difference between the energy state before and after is emitted as radiation heat loss.
-Thermal Radiation is responsible for the glow of hot objects i.e. iron is termed as being red hot because at that temperature most of the thermal energy emitted falls in the red band of the spectrum.
-At an even higher temperature, it starts emitting a different color.
+Thermal Radiation is responsible for the glow of hot objects i.e. iron is termed as being red-hot because at that temperature most of the thermal energy emitted falls in the red band of the spectrum.
+At an even higher temperature, it starts emitting a different colour.

 The discovery of heat radiation is a very curious one.
 It was discovered by the English Astronomer, William Herschel.
-He noticed that a thermometer when moved from one end of a prism spectrum to another would register a temperature change.
+He noticed that a thermometer, when moved from one end of a prism spectrum to another, would register a temperature change.
 The highest temperature was observed below the red band of the visible light.
-Hence the name Infrared.
-Infrared waves though, are not to be confused with Heat waves.
+Hence, the name Infrared.
+Infrared waves though, are not to be confused with Heatwaves.
 Since all forms of electromagnetic radiation transfer energy from place to place, they could all be termed as Heat Waves.